charles-river-analytics/Scruff.jl/README.md

 ## Scruff Tutorial

-The Scruff tutorial can be found at in the documenation at (https://p2t2.github.io/Scruff.jl/main/tutorial/tutorial.html).
+The Scruff tutorial can be found at in the [documentation](https://p2t2.github.io/Scruff.jl/main/tutorial/tutorial.html).

 ## Building the documentation